 Diagnosis and Treatment of Plantar Fasciitis

 Since Plantar Fasciitis is not the only source of heel and foot pain, it is important to be evaluated by a physician to determine a proper diagnosis.
-At Houston Spine and Sports Medicine, Dr. Shaun Lehmann and Dr. Curtis Fandrich strive to treat heel and foot pain with nonsurgical treatment options that help your body naturally heal itself.
-Both physicians have years of experience treating pain, and they offer multiple nonsurgical treatment options for their patients including: advanced physical therapy, prolotherapy, and Platelet Rich Plasma (PRP).
+At Houston Spine and Sports Medicine, Dr. Shaun Lehmann strives to treat heel and foot pain with nonsurgical treatment options that help your body naturally heal itself.
+Our physician has years of experience treating pain, and they offer multiple nonsurgical treatment options for their patients including: advanced physical therapy, prolotherapy, and Platelet Rich Plasma (PRP).
 During your initial evaluation, your physician will get a medical history, complete a physical exam, and determine if any diagnostic imaging testing such as MRI or diagnostic ultrasound need to be ordered.
 In office diagnostic ultrasound is available during your visit, in which the physician can record picture and video of the affected area.
 Another diagnostic tool available is a force plate analysis to evaluate your gait and determine if orthotics are needed for your feet.
 After being evaluated, the physicians will provide the treatment plan best suited for your diagnosis.